 …..

 NB: the default setting leads to characters substitutions (when file name contains “-“ for example) , which leads to issues.

+Another translator default issue

 Trouble shooting: “_csi_sw.dll cannot be loaded”

 If you have the following error when launching swim, remember that Microsoft Visual C++ 2005 Redistributable Package SP1 is required on each client for the JT translator and Swim ; This information is valid for the JT translator v7.0 (Dec 2007); Check in the documentation for different releases.